Gyumri massacre: Arrest and investigation

 Police began a manhunt and called on citizens to inform about the possible whereabouts of the suspect.
 Permyakov was detained some 16 km away from Gyumri, near the village of Bayandur, near the Turkish border by Russian border guards.

 The office of Armenia's Prosecutor-General stated on the first days that the case was under the jurisdiction of Russian authorities.
 The legality of this action was widely questioned and caused controversy in Armenia.

 Permyakov was, upon arrest, kept in custody at the Russian base, where the case has been under investigation since by the Russian military authorities.

 Permyakov confessed to the crime on the first day in detention.
 He claimed he entered the family's home because he wanted something to drink.

 On February 3 the Armenian Prosecutor-General Gevorg Kostanyan formally asked his Russian counterpart to hand over Permyakov.
 On the same day, Kommersant reported that the two sides agreed to try the soldier in a Russian military court at the 102nd base.

-On February 5 the Russian media outlets cited military officials as saying that Permyakov suffers from intellectual disability and should not have been drafted in the first place.
+On February 5 the Russian media outlets cited military officials as saying that Permyakov has intellectual disability and should not have been drafted in the first place.